framps/raspiBackupDoc/en/src/backup-options.md

 Extension of the exclude list during backup to ignore certain directories during backup.

 **Attention**:
-The parameters must obey the respective syntax of the backup tool otherwise the backup will be aborted or the directories or files are not excluded.
+The parameters have to obey the respective syntax of the backup tool otherwise the backup will be aborted or the directories or files are not excluded.

 Exmaple for rsync:
 ```